10 Eco-Friendly Fashion Options That Won't Pollute the Planet

 Fashion is one of Earth’s most resource-intensive, environment-polluting industries.
 Manufacturing clothing requires vast quantities of water, international transport, and labor—and after all that, clothes regularly get thrown away after just a few months or years.
 (In part because recycling fabric into new textiles is very difficult.)

 But that doesn’t mean that you need to become a nudist in order to save the Earth.
 There are plenty of clothing companies that take their environmental impact very seriously, using recycled and organic materials and trying to minimize the carbon footprint of their supply chain and manufacturing process.
-On World Environment Day on June 5, take a look at some of the clothing that allows you to feel good about looking good.
+Take a look at some of the clothing that allows you to feel good about looking good.

 1. ThredUP Recycled Denim Jacket